bryce-marshall/firebase-bridge/packages/auth-context/assets/README.md

 ## Trademarks & attribution

 This project is **not** affiliated with, associated with, or endorsed by Google LLC.
-“Firebase” and “Firestore” are trademarks of Google LLC.
+“Firebase” and “Cloud Functions” are trademarks of Google LLC.
 Names are used solely to identify compatibility and do not imply endorsement.